 In this transitional phase some objects carved by Māori began to reflect their adaptation to their new home, while others still strongly approximated those found in other eastern Polynesian cultures.
-This may indicate that two-way voyaging between New Zealand and Polynesian islands occurred during this period, and that successive waves of migrants were still arriving.
+This may indicate that two-way voyaging between New Zealand and Polynesian islands occurred during this period, and that new waves of migrants were still arriving.

-An ancient carving that was found near Kaitāia in 1920 was once thought to be a pare (lintel), but is more likely to be a roof decoration.
+An ancient found near Kaitāia in 1920 was once thought to be a pare (lintel), but is more likely to be a roof decoration.
 It has a central figure and decorative notching very close in appearance to a carving from the Austral Islands.
 The dog form of south-east Polynesian sculpture has been given a manaia-like (beaked) head.
 This simplified manaia and the composition, with a central figure flanked by the two manaia, foreshadow pare of the post-1500 period.

 Two canoe prows

 Two further examples from this period demonstrate a change in their makers’ response to the flora and fauna of Aotearoa.
 A 15th-century haumi (canoe prow) from Taranaki has regular rows of decorative notching in keeping with the carving of other Polynesian islands.
 However, some of the rows have been curved to form spirals, early versions of the takarangi or rauru spirals that characterise later classical whakairo.
 Another haumi, from Doubtless Bay in Tai Tokerau, features a beaked head form that is a bold and sculptural forerunner of the manaia profiles that would emerge in later Māori art.